bglarkin/tallgrass_restoration_legacies/microbial_diversity.md

 ## Change in diversity over time

 Do Hill’s numbers correlate with years since restoration?
-This is only appropriate to attempt in the Blue Mounds region, and even there, it will be difficult to justify that the area meets the criteria for a chronosequence.
+This may only be appropriate to attempt in the Blue Mounds region, and even there, it may be difficult to justify that the area meets the criteria for a chronosequence.

 ``` r